-Originally from Sweden, Dr. Helm holds a M.Sc. in International Business and Economics with German (Internationella Ekonomlinjen) from Lunds Universitet, Sweden, as well as an MA in Germanic Studies from the University of Maryland.
-She received her PhD in German Studies from Georgetown University in 2002.
-In 2009 she completed the AACSB post-doctoral Bridge to Business Program at the University of Florida, Gainesville, with a specialization in Marketing & Management.
-Professor Helm is currently pursuing research on cross-cultural differences in consumer perceptions of green products.
-In her capacity as GW-CIBER Business Language co-coordinator, she is involved in research on business case methodology.
-Together with her colleague, Margaret Gonglewski, she has developed a video-based e-Handbook on Teaching with Business Cases.
+Originally from Sweden, Dr. Helm holds a MSc in International Business and Economics with German from Lunds Universitet, Sweden, as well as an MA in Germanic Studies from the University of Maryland.
+She received her Ph.D. from Georgetown University in 2002.
+Prior to joining the GW School of Business, she was the director of the Business, Culture and Languages Program at the University of Maryland, College Park.
+Professor Helm is pursuing research on cross-cultural differences in consumer perceptions of green products, sustainability innovation, and CleanTech marketing strategy.

 - International Marketing